-Dr. Ellison is also co-CEO of the National Permanente Executive Committee of the Permanente Federation, a consortium of all the Permanente Medical Groups in the nation, supporting the work of more than 18,600 Kaiser Permanente physicians and 80,000 employees.
+Dr. Ellison is also co-CEO of the Permanente Federation, LLC, a consortium of all the Permanente Medical Groups in the nation, supporting the work of more than 18,600 Kaiser Permanente physicians and 80,000 employees.
 In this role, Dr. Ellison and co-CEO Robert Pearl, MD, provide leadership and strategic direction to all the Permanente Medical Groups, and to the national Kaiser Permanente Program.

 A recent addition to his responsibilities is serving as an executive sponsor of the Kaiser Permanente School of Medicine, scheduled to open in 2019.
 Leveraging Kaiser Permanente’s innovative and integrated approach to patient health and care, the school will redesign physician education around strategic pillars that include providing high-quality care beyond traditional medical settings, acknowledging the central importance of collaboration and teamwork to inform treatment decisions, and addressing disparities in health.